-TPD cover Death cover Terminal Illness cover

-Auto cover / Cover ✓ ✓

-included? (no application) choice.
-Cover is up to a maximum D igher when you need it most and t least.
-See Death and TPD cover on oly for cover through lifePLUS Protect The amount payable is equal to your Death cover, if you're medically certified as being likely to die within 24 months.
+TPD cover Death cover Terminal Illness cover Auto cover included? (no application) Age-based death and TPD cover is holower when you're likely to rely on it page 6.
+If you want to change it you can appropriate choice.
+Cover is up to a maximum Debenefit of \$500,000 by application.
+The amount payable is equal to your Death cover, if you're medically certified as being likely to die within 24 months.
+Limited Cover ? \checkmark \checkmark ✓ Yes, for all new customers for at least st 12 consecutive months from the co ver start date.
+Pre-existing \checkmark \checkmark \checkmark conditions covered?

-Limited Cover? benefit of \$500,000 by application. / /

-Limited Cover : √ Y •

-, st 12 consecutive months from the co

-Pre-existing conditions ✓ ✓ ✓

-covered?
 Yes, after the period of Limited Cove er is over.

-Cover starts from age 16 16 16

-Covers stops 70 70 70
+Cover starts from age 16 16 16 Covers stops at age 70 There are other reasons cover may s 70 cover stops on page 11.

-at age stop.
-See When lifePLUS Protect auto

 Covered if on leave without pay or leave with partial pay?
 Yes, up to 24 months.
-See Take approved leave with partial or no pay on page 7. ✓

-Claim qualifying period?
+See Take approved leave with partial or no pay on page 7. ✓ ✓ Claim qualifying period?
 (The amount of time you've been off work continuously because of the condition you're claiming for.)
-Yes, usually 6 months but can be less depending on the nature of the injury, sickness or disease.

-Super contributions during claim periods? × × ×

-Covered for rehab programs, services and costs if claiming?
-N/A
+Yes, usually 6 months but can be less depending on the nature of the injury, sickness or disease. × × Super contributions during claim periods? × × × Covered for rehab programs, services and costs if claiming? × N/A × lifePLUS Protect choice